-Northwest Oregon is expected to add 7,450 jobs between 2014 and 2024, according to new projections from the Oregon Employment Department for Benton, Clatsop, Columbia, Lincoln, and Tillamook counties.
+Long-Term Projections Show Broad-Based Job Opportunities in Northwest OregonJuly 10, 2018 Northwest Oregon is expected to add 7,990 jobs between 2017 and 2027, according to new projections from the Oregon Employment Department for Benton, Clatsop, Columbia, Lincoln, and Tillamook counties.
 This represents a 7 percent increase in employment over 10 years.
-The anticipated growth stems from private-sector gains of 5,960 jobs (8%) and growth of 1,110 jobs (5%) in government.
+The anticipated growth stems from private-sector gains of 6,380 jobs (8%) and the addition of 1,010 jobs (4%) in government.

-Northwest Oregon had 99,580 jobs in 2014.
-This included an estimated 4,830 jobs from self-employment.
-Anticipated growth will push the region’s job count to 107,030 in 2024.
+Northwest Oregon had 108,980 jobs in 2017.
+This included an estimated 5,750 jobs from self-employment.
+Anticipated growth will push the region’s job count to 116,970 in 2027.
 Government comprised 24 percent of the jobs in Northwest Oregon.
-This share is helped considerably by the presence of Oregon State University, which contributes nearly half of the 24,180 government jobs in the region.
+This share is helped considerably by the presence of Oregon State University, which contributes nearly half of the 25,630 government jobs in the region.

-The region’s leisure and hospitality sector – which consists of accommodation (lodging), food services, and entertainment firms – is projected to add the most jobs (1,660), followed by the private educational and health services sector (1,210).
+The region’s leisure and hospitality sector – which consists of accommodation (lodging), food services, and entertainment firms – is projected to add the most jobs (1,680), followed by the private educational and health services sector (1,460).

-Government will see slower growth at 5 percent.
+Government will be the region’s slower-growing industries at 4 percent.
 Federal government is expected to shed a few jobs.
 State and local governments are limited by their funding.
-One important change for the region is that Oregon State University’s employment will change to being counted in local government in 2016 instead of state government.
-For these projections, however, it is being counted in state government only in order to simplify interpreting the data.
+Two important changes for the region are that Oregon State University’s employment changed to being counted in local government education in 2016 instead of state government, and home care workers are now counted in the private educational and health services instead of state government.

 Other large occupational groups are professional and related occupations, sales and related occupations, and office and administrative occupations.
 Professional and related occupations, which include web developers, engineers, and lawyers, tend to pay higher wages and require higher levels of education.
-The largest sales occupation is retail salesperson.
+The largest single sales occupation is retail salesperson.
 It tends to be a fairly low-paying occupation.